Exploring the deep

 June-July 2013

-This expedition included the first dive by a human-occupied vehicle to the world's deepest known hydrothermal vents (depth ~5 km / 3.1 miles).
+Investigating deep-sea vents in the Cayman Trough, as part of the QUELLE (Quest for the Limit of Life) 2013 round-the-world voyage of the Japan Agency for Marine-Earth Science & Technology (JAMSTEC).
+This expedition included the first Human-Occupied Vehicle dive to the world's deepest known hydrothermal vents (depth ~5 km / 3.1 miles).

 February 2013

-Chief Scientist, RRS James Cook Voyage 82, leading the exploration of deep-sea vents in the Cayman Trough with the UK's Isis ROV.
+Chief Scientist, RRS James Cook Voyage 82, leading the exploration of deep-sea vents in the Cayman Trough.

 November-December 2011